Animal Hospital

-Animal Hospital is a British television show starring Australian singer and TV presenter Rolf Harris that ran on BBC One from 1994 to 2004 and more recently starring Phil Dixon.
+Animal Hospital is a British television show starring Australian singer and TV presenter Rolf Harris that ran on BBC One from 29 August 1994 to 13 September 2004.
+Other presenters included Lynda Bryans, Steve Knight, Mairi McHaffie, Rhodri Williams, Shauna Lowry and Jamie Darling who featured as reporters.
+Later episodes featured Phil Dixon.
 The series featured animal welfare stories from many RSPCA hospitals, including: Harmsworth Animal Hospital in North London.

 Locations

 Harmsworth Animal Hospital in North London was the first of three RSPCA hospitals that opened their doors to allow the BBC to produce this factual television show which ran for over a decade.
 The programmes were presented by Rolf Harris.
 After Harmsworth, the series moved to the Putney Animal Hospital in South London, and then to Salford Animal Hospital in Greater Manchester.

 In 2015, the RSPCA announced that the animal hospital in Putney, South London would be closed.
 The animal hospitals at Sonderburg Road in Islington, North London, and Eccles New Road, Salford, Greater Manchester remain open.

 Australian version

 The Australian version of Animal Hospital on the Nine Network between 1996 and 2001.
-Like Easy Eats, the show's highlights dubbed as episodes edited in Animal Tales, an hour show dedicated to animal welfare stories.
+Like Easy Eats, the show's highlights dubbed as episodes edited in Animal Tales, a one hour show dedicated to animal welfare stories.
 It was broadcast on the Nine Network since 2019.